thiagoes/micro-arcade-F15/README.md

     * As a round progresses, the speed of the invaders could increase with each kill.
     * You could add another cannon to the board.
     * You could make the cannon size grow or shrink as the player plays the game and have extra shots.
-* Write an AI that could reliable beat the game
+* Write an AI that could reliably beat the game

 # Proposal